acsone/manifestoo/docs/cli.md

 # `manifestoo`

-Do things with Odoo addons lists.
+Reason about Odoo addons manifests.

 The `--select-*` options of this command select addons on which the subcommands will act.
 The `--addons-path` options provide locations to